10 Simple Tips for Cleaning Up Dog Hair

 9. Keep Your Vacuum in Good Shape With Some Regular Maintenance

-When it comes to picking up dog hair your vacuum will likely be doing most of the work, so it’s important to keep it in good shape.
+When it comes to picking up dog hair your vacuum will most likely be doing most of the work, so it’s important to keep it in good shape.
 You can help keep it functioning well by remembering to do some regular maintenance such as cleaning the filter, brush roller & checking the belt.

 10. A Humidifier Can Help Keep Hair From Sticking to Surfaces

 Having a humidifier is really nice in the winter for those of us in cold climates, but there’s an additional benefit — they can also help with pet hair.
 They not only help keep your skin hydrated, they can also keep loose fur from clinging to surfaces.